seapagan/github-changelog-md/docs/installation.md

 It is possible to install this package both locally within your projects and globally so it can be used in every project.
 You also need to generate a GitHub Personal Access Token (PAT) to use this tool or use an existing one.
-This should be stored in a config file `.github-changelog-md.toml` in the directory you run the tool from.
+This should be stored in a config file `.changelog-generator.toml` in the directory you run the tool from.

 ## Locally for a project